Edb83/penny-for-your-thoughts/README.md

   - Resolved by incrementally reducing the width of intro-gallery and finally settling on `width: 91%`

+  - **Links on social media icons in footer apply to the entire containing div**

+  - Resolved by

+- **Links / hover effects on intro gallery circular images apply to the entire containing div**

+  - Resolved using suggestion from [Stack Overflow](https://stackoverflow.com/questions/29978500/only-make-a-centered-image-a-link-instead-of-the-whole-parent-div) moving size styling from the image to the `<a>` element within a newly created container class `.intro-gallery-image` and then adding `display: flex`

 - **There is white space beneath footer on pages with little content (Pricing and About)**

   - Resolved by using a suggestion from [Philip Walton](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) to set body element `flex-direction: column` and `min-height: 100vh`.
 This was a more elegant solution than changing the structure of the site e.g. by adding the Pricing and About pages further down the Landing Page and relying on achor links, or by simply increasing the content on each of the affected pages